danisla/dockerfiles/wireshark/README.md

 ## Running with 1-step Makefile

-To run all of the steps with blocking automation (except editing the override file):
+To run all of the steps with blocking automation:

 ```
-make
+APP_NAME=app make -e
 ```

 When you are done: